 “Some researchers thought that early exposure to two languages put children at a disadvantage.
 Newer research tells us that this is not so, and there may be advantages to being bilingual“

-“This document details and debunks a number of misconceptions that early years staff sometimes have with regard to multilingual language development”
+“This document discusses a number of misconceptions that early years staff sometimes have with regard to multilingual language development”

 “Eleven questions along with my answers […] based on my own research on bilingualism over the years, knowledge of the field that I first entered in the early 1970’s, being a bilingual parent, and my own life as a bilingual”

-Follow the link to view a talk by Prof. Theo Marinis – director of the Centre for Literacy and Multilingualism at the University of Reading- and Prof. Ludovica Serratrice – director of Bilingualism Matters@Reading – talk about research evidence on myths and facts about bilingualism on International Mother Language Day, 21st February 2017, at the Bulmershe Theatre, University of Reading.
+View a talk by Prof. Theo Marinis – director of the Centre for Literacy and Multilingualism at the University of Reading- and Prof. Ludovica Serratrice – director of Bilingualism Matters@Reading – talk about research evidence on myths and facts about bilingualism on International Mother Language Day, 21st February 2017.